Lotemn102/hackathon-study-materials/README.md

 ## Getting started with GitHub
 Check out this [document](https://docs.google.com/document/d/1LL1H_6PYQ9vpNBEGmMTp05Dhw7QgZAs5D-MkcC9N9hY/edit?usp=sharing).

-After you've read it, feel free to use this repoistory for testing.
+After you've read it, feel free to use this repoistory for testing.<br/>
 I've uploaded here some empty react native app.
 Try to:
 - Create new branch.
 - Clone it to your IDE.